DrakirL/DrakirL.github.io/p10/rules/progression.md

 + Roll it!
 + On success, congrats!
 Otherwise, back to step 1 or 2!

+### Master a Language
+Spend money and time with a teacher that is fluid with the desired language.
+The Difficulty is equal to 5 times the number of languages you already know.

 ### Gain Training
 Spend money and time with a teacher that already has the desired training.
-The Difficulty is equal to 10 + 5 times the amount of Training you already have.
+The Difficulty is equal to 5 times the number of things you already have listed as Training.

 ### Learn a Spell
 Spend money and time with a document describing the Spell or a teacher that already knows it.<br>
 End by succeeding on a Test of Magic.
-The Difficulty is equal to 10 + 5 times the Spell's base cost.
+The Difficulty is equal to 10 + 2 times the Spell's base cost.